 Graphic Design is the aesthetic ordering of type and image in order to interest, inform, persuade, or sell.
 Since these purposes are not mutually exclusive, graphic design may be used to achieve all of them simultaneously.

-Graphic design, traditionally the design of printed material, also includes signage, architectural graphics and exhibit design, and with changing technology, it now encompasses film, television, video, and computer-related imagery.
+Graphic design, traditionally the design of printed material, also includes packaging, branding, signage, architectural graphics and exhibit design, and now includes digital technologies like, web design, app design, film, television, video, and computer-related imagery.
 (American Institute of Graphic Art)

 The graphic design area has 1,616 square feet of studio space.
-The graphic design computer lab has 23 Macintosh computers.
+The graphic design computer lab has 22 Macintosh computers running current versions the Adobe Creative Suite.
+Students print to two Xerox Phaser graphics printers (11 x 17") and one large format Epson poster printer.

 Graphic Design Faculty